-When you connect the USB device to the router USB port, it might take up to two minutes before it is ready for sharing.
-By default, the USB device is available to all computers on your local area network (LAN).
+When you connect the USB drive to the router USB port, it might take up to two minutes before it is ready for sharing.
+By default, the USB drive is available to all computers on your local area network (LAN).

-3. On your Mac computer, launch Finder and select Go > Connect to Server.

-The Connect to Server screen displays.

-4. Type afp://routerlogin.net.

-- 5. When prompted to enter your name and password, select the Guest radio button. - 6.
+- 4. On your Mac computer, select Go > Connect to Server. - 5.
+Type afp://routerlogin.net. - 6.
+When prompted to enter your name and password, select the Guest radio button. - 7.
 Click the Connect button.